stalwartlabs/webadmin/README.md

 ## Features

-**Stalwart Webadmin** is an web-based management tool for Stalwart Mail Server.
+**Stalwart Webadmin** is an web-based management tool for Stalwart Mail and Collaboration Server.
 It is written in Rust using the [Leptos](https://github.com/leptos-rs/leptos) web framework.

 Key features: